hafsahalkh/hafsahalkh/README.md

 * Google Python IT Automation Certificate Course 1/6

 **˚ʚ♡ɞ˚ Connect with Me ˚ʚ♡ɞ˚**
-* I can be reached by email or drop me a message on GitHub!
+* I can be reached by email at h.alkhammal@gmail.com or drop me a message on GitHub!

 ˚ʚ♡ɞ˚
 ***Thanks for reading, and happy coding~***